Architecture overview of “boxes and glue”#

 - font families: font families group font sources together to ease switching to different font styles and weights.

 - document: This is the main object and represents a PDF document.

 - page: A document contains pages and each page has vertical lists (vlist nodes) containing typesetting material.

-- typesetting element: a typesetting element is a hierarchical data structure which contains paragraphs and font switches and other elements such as hyperlinks.
+- text: a text element is a hierarchical data structure which contains paragraphs and font switches and other elements such as hyperlinks.

 The backend has all low level functions to handle typesetting (basic font loading and accessing, language handling and hyphenation, justification of paragraphs, ...).
 It also contains the logging API that is used in the frontend can which can be used in the underlying application.